-The JUCY Cabana comes complete with a double bed, kitchen, and dual battery system.
+The JUCY Crib comes complete with a double bed, kitchen, and dual battery system.
 It is the smallest campervan option, which means hire costs less and so does petrol.
-The JUCY Cabana sleeps two people, making it the ideal campervan for couples or friends on a short road trip.
+The JUCY Crib sleeps two people, making it the ideal campervan for couples or friends on a short road trip.

-The downside to the Cabana is that it is not self-contained, which means you will be more limited with campsites as many free campsites in New Zealand are restricted to self-contained vehicles.
+The downside to the Crib is that it is not self-contained, which means you will be more limited with campsites as many free campsites in New Zealand are restricted to self-contained vehicles.

-The cost of 14-day campervan hire in New Zealand in a JUCY Cabana is as little as $500 in winter.
+The cost of 14-day campervan hire in New Zealand in a JUCY Crib is as little as $500 in winter.

 If you are doing a longer road trip, with more people, or simply looking for more comfort, go for the JUCY Condo.The Condo has a custom-built interior, featuring everything from a gas cooker, to a fridge and kitchen sink.
 The Condo is fully self-contained and seats and sleeps four people, making it the perfect van for a road trip with friends.